-"Twenty-seven years ago we were blessed with our daughter Elizabeth, who has Down Syndrome.
-She is the youngest of our four children.
+Thirty eight years ago we were blessed with our daughter Elizabeth.
+She was the youngest of our four children.
 Her brothers and sisters thought she was the most wonderful and beautiful baby they had ever seen, and by the way she has Down Syndrome.
-We agreed, we really did not know what to expect but… we were certain that the years ahead would not always be easy.
+We agreed, we really did not know what to expect but… we were certain that the years ahead would difficult.

-In September 2006, Elizabeth entered the Without Walls program at GEC.
+In September 2006, Elizabeth entered the Without Walls (WOW) program at GEC.
 Each day would be spent at a different job site, where she would learn new skills and meet many wonderful people.
-Through the caring help of GEC DSPs, she continues to come home every day with a sense of great accomplishment and tells us how hard she works and how much the people at each job site need her and appreciate her.
+Through the caring help of GEC DSPs, she continues to come home every day with a sense of great accomplishment.
+She is very quick to tells us how hard she works and how much the people at each job site need her and appreciate her.
 There are still very kind people in the world!

-My entire family will always be indebted to GEC.
+Our entire family will always be indebted to GEC.
 The staff and administration are dedicated to all the participants.
-They have patience and kindness beyond what we could have ever imagined or hoped for.
-Thank you to GEC for giving our daughter a future filled with endless possibilities."
+They have patience and kindness beyond what we could have ever imagined or hoped.
+Thank you to GEC for giving our daughter a future filled with possibilities.